/

 The Trade-offs

-The biggest limitation is still access: Verizon Fios is easy to rate highly as a product and harder to rate as a broad market choice because many households still simply cannot get it.
+The biggest limitation is still access: Verizon Fios is easy to rate highly as a product and harder to rate as a broad market choice because many households still cannot get it.

 The total score reflects both truths at once: premium service quality, but not premium reach or a flawless broader customer-experience story.